xinghaochen/awesome-hand-pose-estimation/evaluation/README.md

 - For [DenseReg](https://github.com/melonwan/denseReg), we convert the original predicted labels from xyz to uvd (see src/convert_results_xyz2uvd_denseReg.py).

-- Since [DeepPrior[4]](https://www.tugraz.at/institute/icg/teams/teamlepetit/research/hand-detection-and-3d-pose-estimation/) and [DeepPrior++[9]](https://www.tugraz.at/institute/icg/teams/teamlepetit/research/hand-detection-and-3d-pose-estimation/) only provide predicted labels of Sequence A (702 frames) for ICVL dataset (totally 1596 frames for two test sequences), we havn't included these method in comparisions for ICVL dataset yet.
+- Since [DeepPrior[4]](https://www.tugraz.at/institute/icg/teams/teamlepetit/research/hand-detection-and-3d-pose-estimation/) and [DeepPrior++[9]](https://www.tugraz.at/institute/icg/teams/teamlepetit/research/hand-detection-and-3d-pose-estimation/) only provide predicted labels of Sequence A (702 frames) for ICVL dataset (totally 1596 frames for two test sequences), we haven't included these method in comparisons for ICVL dataset yet.

 - [DeepPrior++[9]](https://www.tugraz.at/institute/icg/teams/teamlepetit/research/hand-detection-and-3d-pose-estimation/) also provides predicted labels of for MSRA dataset online.
-However, the results seem to be shuffled so we havn't included these results yet, stay tuned.
+However, the results seem to be shuffled so we haven't included these results yet, stay tuned.

 - For [3DCNN](https://sites.google.com/site/geliuhaontu/home/cvpr2017), we convert the original predicted labels from xyz to uvd (see src/convert_results_xyz2uvd_3DCNN.py).

+- The annotations for MSRA dataset for [V2V-PoseNet](http://cv.snu.ac.kr/research/V2V-PoseNet/MSRA/coordinate/result.txt) is slightly different from prior work so we haven't included it yet.

 ## Usage
 Use the python code to show the evaluation results: